hemanth346/NLP-Tasks/README.md

 NLP - Document classification
-- For upcoming interview round scheduled before less than 48 hrs while working full time
-- NLP task in more than an year or so

 **Thought process**

 1. Find a dataset any platform for text/document classification that is
-  - Considerably small - less than few hundreds mb
+  - Considerably small - less than few hundred mb
-  - Interesting to work on
   - Not trivial datasets(likes of Spam vs Ham)
   - Not well documented
+  - Interesting to work on

 2. Do the work ;)